WHU-Tan/NUS_AIWorkshop_2020_Summer/README.md

 ## Part III: Final Design

-In this section, you will see a final project designed by author Lim and his team.
+In this section, you will see a final project designed by  and his team.

 All of the programs are based on Python 3.
 For more information, you may contact me on [my website](http://xiaotan.tech/).